MaFi-Games/Captain-of-industry-modding/README.md

 Packaging icons (for example for new products) as an asset bundle is very easy.

 1. Ensure that your Unity project has a new directory under `Assets` with your mod name, in our case that is `ExampleMod`, create it if necessary.
-2. Under the mod directory `Assets/ExampleMod`, import image as png or jpg file by drag&drop.
-Creating a separate folder for each asset is a recommended.
+2. Under the mod directory `Assets/ExampleMod`, import images as png or jpg file by drag & drop.
+Creating a separate folder for each asset is recommended.
 3. Configure newly imported textures to have `Sprite (2D and UI)` type.
-4. Assign the newly imoprted textures to any asset bundle from the drop-down menu on the bottom of Inspector tab.
+4. Assign the newly imported textures to any asset bundle from the drop-down menu on the bottom of the Inspector tab.
 You can create a new bundle called `asdf` or pick any existing one.
 5. Right click anywhere in the project window (on any file or empty area) and select `[MaFi] Build asset bundles`.
 After Unity is done processing, notice that the AssetBundle  name of your prefab was set to a new value.
 6. To use an icon in your mod (for example as a product icon), simply right-click on a texture and select `Copy Path`.
 That path can be used to load your prefab in the game.